 Student Shuttle Vans

-Student Activities employs certified student van drivers to shuttle Utica students from campus to the local Sangertown Square Mall and Walmart in New Hartford on Commercial Drive.
+The Office of Student Living and College Engagement employs certified student van drivers to shuttle Utica students from campus to the local Sangertown Square Mall and Walmart in New Hartford on Commercial Drive.
 The schedule changes according to the drivers' availibility, but an updated schedule can be found on the Transportation board outside the office door, or at the link below.

 *Want to be a van driver?* Click here to apply!
 Must have minimum 3 years clean driving experience.
-Print and fill out form, bring to Student Activities with driver's license.
+Print and fill out form, bring to Student Living and College Engagement with driver's license.
 Van Driver Supervisor: Fran Lucia

 Airport ShuttlesAdonis-Avanti Transportation 315-866-2011